Industrial Marketing: The 5 Most Common Mistakes

 Tech companies tend to operate in niche markets, and reaching as many people as possible just doesn’t make any sense at all.
 After all, industrial companies provide specific products and services, meaning that the number of potential customers is also limited.

-Industrial marketing is emphatically not about reaching as many people as possible, but about purposefully reaching the right people, at the right time, and with the right information.
-All with a long-term view, particularly because of the length of both the customer journey and the purchase process in the industry.
+In industrial marketing, it is not about reaching as many people as possible, but about reaching the right people, at the right time and with the right information.

-TIP: As an industrial company, only invest in marketing when you have a concrete and achievable goal in mind.
+TIP: As an industrial company, invest in marketing only when you have a relevant and realistic goal in mind.

 Industrial marketing mistake #2:

 The average manufacturing company does not have an in-house marketing department or marketer.
-And if a marketer is tasked with working on brand awareness for a manufacturing company, they will undoubtedly provide a shiny sales brochure, or a slick trade show booth.
+And if an employee is tasked with marketing for a manufacturing company, they will undoubtedly provide a shiny brochure or a slick trade show booth.

 Henk van den Beuken, RVS NON FERRO